DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

 # trace-dispatcher: efficient, simple and flexible program tracing

-`trace-dispatcher` is a simple, efficient __tracing library__, that is based on the contravariant tracing library and should use little resources in the executed program, has a pleasant API, and provides self-documenting features.
+`trace-dispatcher` is a simple, efficient __tracing library__, that is based on the contravariant tracing library.
+It should use little resources in the executed program, has a pleasant API, and provides self-documenting features.

 `trace-dispatcher` consists of generic combinators, which are then used in functions specific for the cardano application.